KojoBailey/JAPI-XFBIN-Merger/README.md

 ### SpeakingLineParam
 **Directory:** `japi/merging/param/battle/SpeakingLineParam`

-The key's actually not strictly necessary, but it is important to use this format for searchability.
-Maybe in the future, it'll be made a requirement.
+The key isn't actually used so the format doesn't strictly matter, but it's better to keep a consistent format for the sake of helping others read your stuff.

+Maybe in the future, this format will be updated to use the key instead.

-The `Interaction Type` **must** be one of the following:
+The **Interaction Type** *must* be one of the following:
-- Battle Start
+- `"Battle Start"`
-- Round Win
+- `"Round Win"`
-- Battle Win
+- `"Battle Win"`

 ```json
 {